jillesca/ncpeek/README.md

 ]
 ```

-If you need to manipulate the shape of the data or add some logic, you can add a custom parser for your xml filter.
+If you need to manipulate the shape of the data or add some logic, you can add a custom parser for your xml filter or xpath.
 See [Adding a Parser](#adding-a-parser) for instructions.

 ## Usage